ufs-community/ufs-srweather-app/doc/UsersGuide/Reference/Glossary.rst

       According to the American Meteorological Society (AMS) definition, `advection <https://glossary.ametsoc.org/wiki/Advection>`_ is "The process of transport of an atmospheric property solely by the mass motion (velocity field) of the atmosphere."
 In common parlance, advection is movement of atmospheric substances that are carried around by the wind.

    AERONET
-      The "`AErosol RObotic NETwork <https://aeronet.gsfc.nasa.gov/>`_": A worldwide ground-based remote sensing aerosol networks established by NASA and PHOTONS.
+      The "`AErosol RObotic NETwork <https://aeronet.gsfc.nasa.gov/>`_": A worldwide ground-based remote sensing aerosol network established by NASA and PHOTONS.
 The SRW verification tasks can use "Level 1.5" (cloud-screened and quality-controlled) aerosol optical depth observations.

    AIRNOW
       A North American ground-level air quality measurement network.
 The SRW verification tasks can use PM2.5 and PM10 observations.
 More information available at https://www.airnow.gov/